Aguacaliente Wildlife Sanctuary: Geography

 The Aguacaliente Wildlife Sanctuary is located in the Toledo District of southern Belize.
 It is situated in the central part of the western Toledo District, forming the core of an extensive wetland.
 The sanctuary encompasses approximately 5,492 acre.
 The area is characterized by a barrier of rolling lands and karst hills that detain the flow of waters from various creeks as they pass towards the Moho River.
 The sanctuary's boundaries were specifically drawn to include the most sensitive parts of the wetlands, such as its lagoons and surrounding swamp/savannah, and small hills where Aguacaliente Creek originates, while excluding agricultural land.
 The topography is dominated by its wetland system, featuring three main freshwater lagoons and a hot spring, interconnected by several creeks.
 The area forms a basin, causing much of the sanctuary and the wetland extending beyond its boundaries to become quickly inundated during the rainy season.

 Demographics

 The Aguacaliente Wildlife Sanctuary is surrounded by a number of local communities.
 These communities are recognized as having a direct or indirect interest in the wetland, and representatives from these communities form the Aguacaliente Management Team (AMT), which co-manages the sanctuary.
 The surrounding areas to the north, west, and south of the sanctuary consist of agricultural lands.
-Educational and cultural tours, such as the "Living Maya Experience" offered in nearby villages, demonstrate how local culture, including traditional Mayan dishes, herbs, and handicrafts, can be shared with visitors.